singhjoban/Column_Design/README.md

 # Mtech_Thesis
-BIM BASED DESIGN OF REINFORCED CONCRETE COLUMN
+BIM BASED DESIGN OF REINFORCED CONCRETE COLUMN USING THE DATA AVAILABLE BY IFC

 1. Install Oct2py, Numply and Scipy libraries in python using command window.